© Michael Nique

 Quantum Listening, by Pauline Oliveros

-Alongside this sonic sensing the listening developed into a multi-sensorial listening with one’s whole body and being.
-Anchored in a somatic sensibility, we practice this embodied extrospection as a particular attention to what is outside oneself while including oneself, so as to increase one’s attuning to the information, feedback and intelligences within a place, and with the intention of learning to be in conversation with the landscape, perceiving oneself beyond the self as part of the land.
+Alongside this sonic sensing, listening expanded into a multi-sensorial listening-with one’s whole body and being.
+Anchored in a somatic sensibility, we practice this embodied extrospection as a particular attention to what is outside oneself while including oneself — so as to deepen one’s attunement to the information, feedback, and intelligences within a place — with the intention of learning to be in conversation with the landscape, perceiving oneself beyond the self as part of the land.

-This multi-sensorial listening is a mutual, listening to the landscape listening to oneself in return.
-Anything we touch is touching us back.
+This multi-sensorial listening is mutual: the landscape listening, and oneself listening in return.
+Anything we touch touches us back.

-Through this mutual listening, sensing, smelling and seeing, as well as the sensing of one’s body and movement, and the sensing of the vibrations of one’s voice, a space is opened for a transpersonal transformation, allowing a co-becoming with the land.
+Through this mutual listening, sensing, smelling, and seeing — alongside the sensing of one’s own body, movement, and the vibrations of one’s voice — a space opens for transpersonal transformation, allowing a co-becoming with the land.

 “working with the body as material of the in- between and in collaboration”